Kushal-Chandar/minpass/README.md

 # Minpass backend

 A minimal password manager written in C++ as a REST api.
-You can use it with any client
+You can use it with any client.

 ## Todo